damiankliman/auto-bot/README.md

 * Start a local database with `docker-compose up -d`
 * Open a pipenv shell with `pipenv shell`
+* If its your first time starting the bot, run 'make db_upgrade' to populate tables
 * Start the bot with `make start` or `make dev` (for dev mode)

 ## License